julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, March 04, 2025.
+Wednesday, March 05, 2025.
 Quote of the day:

-> "Genius without education is like silver in the mine." - Benjamin Franklin
+> "The greatest fear that I have regarding the outcome for America of these disclosures is that nothing will change." - Edward Snowden